qwo/blog/content/post/dominion-enterprises-hack-university-hackathon-2.md

 We then inserted more sprites that our graphic artists created.
 Boom!
 <img width="300" height="300" src="https://lh6.googleusercontent.com/-KpQ6lqEPn6M/Uv44iMVHPeI/AAAAAAAACXY/UZeo-OLSaH0/w1484-h1090-no/20140206_160944_959.jpg" alt="crazy town">

-After a bit of sloshing we got collisions working; in the context of the app we could crash two cars together and they would disappearing.
+After a bit of sloshing we got collisions working; in the context of the app we could crash two cars together and they would disappear.

 Using this mechanic, we started adding pedestrians into the mix.
 <img width="300" height="300" src="https://lh5.googleusercontent.com/-qFfZVyj-9o4/Uv5IJTvKQMI/AAAAAAAACZQ/xm7ja2Oszhg/w1198-h674-no/Bf1WYRkCMAAs-ZQ.png" alt="Pedestrians ">

-At this end of the night we had core mechanics working, day two would be about polish and presentaiton.
-It was nice how fast it was to prototype all our ideas out and then bring it together in lanica.
+At this end of the night we had core mechanics working, day two would be about polish and presentation.
+It was nice how fast it was to prototype all our ideas out and then bring it together in **Lanica**.

 + Sprite movement
 + vehicle and person collision